Arhastran/Arhastran/README.md

 <h1 align="center">Hi 👋, I'm Adam!</h1>
 <h2 align="center">Phd Candidate at Warsaw University of Technology and Image Quality Engineer at Samsung R&D Poland</h2>
-<h3 align="center">👾 Master of Sciences and Engineering in Photonics from Warsaw University of Technology.
+<h3 align="center">👾 Master of Sciences and Engineering in Photonics from Warsaw University of Technology. <br>
  Currently learning Data Science and ML in Python and creating AI solutions for Ellipsometry</h3>

 <p align="left">